-A SWITCH is equivalent to the SQL statement ALTER DATABASE RENAME FILE: the names of the files in the RMAN repository are updated, but the database does not rename the files at the operating system level.
+A SWITCH updates the names of the files in the RMAN repository, but the database does not rename the files at the operating system level.

 RMAN must be connected to a target database.
 When switching tablespaces, data files, or temp files, the files must be offline.
 When switching the whole database, the database must not be open.